-At the moment we will not explain in greater details this code, because the related information will be presented later in this chapter.
+Later in the chapter we will explain the code in greater detail.

 Usage of Class and Objects

-In the chapter "Creating and Using Objects" we saw in details how new objects of a given class are created and how they can be used.
-Now, shortly we will revise this programming technique.
+In the chapter "Creating and Using Objects" we saw in detail how new objects of a class are created and how they can be used.
+We will briefly revise this programming technique.

 How to Use a Class Defined by Us (Custom Class)?

-In order to be able to use a given class, first we need to create an object of it.
+In order to use a class, first we need to create an object from it.
 This is done by the reserved word new in combination with some of the constructors of the class.
-This will create an object from a given class (type).

-If we want to manipulate the newly created object, we will have to assign it to a variable from its class type.
-By doing it, in this variable we will keep the connection (reference) to the object.
+If we want to manipulate the newly created object, we will have to assign it to a variable of the same type as the class.
+By doing so, the variable will keep a connection (reference) to the object.

-Using the variable, and the “dot” notation, we can call the methods and the properties of the object, and as well as gain access to the fields (member-variables).
+Using the variable and the “dot” notation, we can call the methods and the properties of the object, as well as gain access to the fields (member-variables).

 Example – A Dog Meeting

-Let’s have the example from the previous section where we defined the class Dog, describing a dog, and let’s add a method Main() to the class.
-In this method we will demonstrate how to use the mentioned elements until here: create few Dog objects, assign properties to these objects and call methods on these objects:
+Let’s use the example from the previous section where we defined the class Dog, describing a dog and add a method Main().
+In this method we demonstrate how to use mentioned elements.
+We create some Dog objects, assign properties to them and call methods on these objects: